Where can "Shorty" be? / Exposé No. 2

 gazing into the firmament of the Pontiac’s fuzzy headliner.

-––There’s more to be said of this poem's sweltering beginnings
+––There’s more to be said of this sweltering beginning of young romance

 -O-